apache/mxnet/docs/system/program_model.md

 there is a possibility that any of these variables could be used in the future, this prevents the system to share the memory space of these variables.

 Of course this argument is a bit idealized, since garbage collection can happen in imperative programs when things runs out of scope, and memory could be re-used.
 However, the constraint to be "prepared for all possible futures" indeed happens, and limits the optimizations we can do.
-This holds for non-trival cases such as gradient calculation, which we will be discussing in next section.
+This holds for non-trivial cases such as gradient calculation, which we will be discussing in next section.

 Another optimization that symbolic programs can do is operation folding.
 In the above programs, the multiplication and addition can be folded into one operation.
 Which is represented in the following graph.
 This means one GPU kernel will be executed(instead of two) if the computation runs on GPU.
-This is actually what we will do to hand crafted operations in optimized libraries such as cxxnet, caffe.
+This is actually what we will do to hand crafted operations in optimized libraries such as CXXNet, Caffe.
 Doing so will improve the computation efficiency.

 ![Comp Graph Folded](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/prog_model/comp_graph_fold.png)